Performing Artist

 Three ballerinas practice dancing in an ethereal, white room.

-Contrary to popular belief, performance anxiety is not exclusive to novice performers.
-Even highly seasoned professionals may grapple with it silently, burdened by shame and the weight of crippling performance anxiety.
-In therapy, performing artists can learn to navigate their internal dynamics, including protective parts that may trigger dissociation, panic, freeze, or collapse during performances.
+In therapy, performers learn to understand their internal dynamics, including protective parts that may trigger dissociation, panic, freeze, or collapse responses during performances.

-Therapeutic interventions often take a holistic approach, addressing both the nervous system and cognitive processes underlying performance anxiety.
-By employing techniques such as a “bottom-up” approach, therapy aims to support performers in understanding and empathizing with the root causes of their anxiety while providing practical strategies for managing and overcoming it.
+Therapeutic work often takes a holistic approach, addressing both nervous system responses and the cognitive patterns underlying performance anxiety.
+By using “bottom-up” approaches, therapy supports performers in understanding the roots of their anxiety while developing practical strategies to navigate and manage it.

-For individuals deeply passionate about their craft, facing limited opportunities can be disheartening.
-The inclination to compare one’s journey with others’ can fuel anxiety, depression, and hinder the pursuit of a fulfilling career in the arts.
+For individuals deeply devoted to their craft, limited opportunities can feel devastating.
+Comparing one’s artistic journey with others can fuel anxiety, depression, and discouragement.

 Six actors sit onstage doing a reading for a play with their backs turned towards the camera.